 For the purposes of preparing and presenting the Company's condensed consolidated interim financial statements, the Company has adopted all applicable standards and interpretations issued other than those discussed below.
-These standards have not yet been adopted because they are not effective for the Company until subsequent to May 31, 2017.
+These standards have not yet been adopted because they are not effective for the Company until subsequent to August 31, 2017.

 IFRS 9 Financial Instruments ("IFRS 9"): In July 2014, the IASB issued the complete IFRS 9, Financial Instruments (2014), which will replace IAS 39, Financial Instruments: Recognition and Measurement.
 IFRS 9 provides a new model for the classification and measurement of financial instruments.
 The IASB has determined the revised effective date for IFRS 9 will be for annual periods beginning on or after January 1, 2018.
-The Company will evaluate the impact of the change to the consolidated financial statements based on the characteristics of the financial instruments outstanding at the time of adoption.
+The Company does not anticipate a significant impact on the financial results from adopting the standard.